 Here is a link to the Strava segment here:

-Perrins Creek Road is one of the most popular climbs in the Dandenong’s.
-Not only is it situated near one of the Dandenong Ranges most popular climbs.
-The 1 in 20.
-Its a climb where you’re guaranteed minimal traffic.
-Plus it takes you through some of the nicest Rainforest the Dandenong’s has to offer, and is a great one to do as you rarely see much traffic on it.
+Perrins Creek Road is one of the Dandenong Ranges most iconic climbs, and situated near one of the Dandenong Ranges most popular climbs; the 1 in 20.
+This climb takes you through some of the nicest Rainforest the Dandenong’s has to offer, and is a great one to do as you rarely see much traffic on it.

 The climb up Perrins Creek Road

-The climb starts at the intersection of Perrins Creek Road & the Crescent.
+The official start to the climb begins at the intersection of Perrins Creek Road & the Crescent.
 However there is climbing all the way from Coonara Road.

 Perrins Creek Road is quite deceptive in how challenging it is.
 It has a course surface that gets you working that little harder, and whilst the road doesn’t start out that steep.
 The higher you climb, the harder this one gets.
 If you keep an eye on your Garmin you’ll see the gradient subtly continue to get steeper until shortly before you reach the hairpin where the road peaks at 11%.

 This is one of those climbs that are a pleasure to climb whether its fast or slow.
 It truly emodies the spirit of the Dandenong Ranges and a climb which you will find yourself coming back for more.